-The concomitant use of Effexor XR with MAOIs (intended to treat psychiatric disorders) is contraindicated.
-Effexor XR should also not be started in a patient who is being treated with MAOIs such as linezolid or intravenous methylene blue.
-All reports with methylene blue that provided information on the route of administration involved intravenous administration in the dose range of 1 mg/kg to 8 mg/kg.
-No reports involved the administration of methylene blue by other routes (such as oral tablets or local tissue injection) or at lower doses.
-There may be circumstances when it is necessary to initiate treatment with a MAOI such as linezolid or intravenous methylene blue in a patient taking Effexor XR.
-Effexor XR should be discontinued before initiating treatment with the MAOI [see Contraindications (4.2), Dosage and Administration (2.6), and Drug Interactions (7.3)].
+The concomitant use of Effexor XR with MAOIs is contraindicated.
+In addition, do not initiate Effexor XR in a patient being treated with MAOIs such as linezolid or intravenous methylene blue.
+No reports involved the administration of methylene blue by other routes (such as oral tablets or local tissue injection).
+If it is necessary to initiate treatment with an MAOI such as linezolid or intravenous methylene blue in a patient taking Effexor XR, discontinue Effexor XR before initiating treatment with the MAOI [see Contraindications (4), Drug Interactions (7.1)].

 Monitor blood pressure before initiating treatment with Effexor XR and regularly during treatment.
 Control pre-existing hypertension before initiating treatment with Effexor XR.
 Use caution in treating patients with pre-existing hypertension or cardiovascular or cerebrovascular conditions that might be compromised by increases in blood pressure.
 Sustained blood pressure elevation can lead to adverse outcomes.
 Cases of elevated blood pressure requiring immediate treatment have been reported with Effexor XR.
 Consider dose reduction or discontinuation of treatment for patients who experience a sustained increase in blood pressure.

-Across all clinical studies with Effexor, 1.4% of patients in the Effexor XR treated groups experienced a ≥15 mm Hg increase in supine diastolic blood pressure (SDBP ) ≥ 105 mm Hg, compared to 0.9% of patients in the placebo groups.
-Similarly, 1% of patients in the Effexor XR treated groups experienced a ≥ 20 mm Hg increase in supine systolic blood pressure (SSBP) with blood pressure ≥ 180 mm Hg, compared to 0.3% of patients in the placebo groups [see Table 10 in Adverse Reactions (6.2)].
-Effexor XR treatment was associated with sustained hypertension (defined as treatment-emergent SDBP ≥ 90 mm Hg and ≥ 10 mm Hg above baseline for three consecutive on-therapy visits [see Table 11 in Adverse Reactions (6.2)].
+Across all clinical studies with Effexor, 1.4% of patients in the Effexor XR treated groups experienced a ≥15 mm Hg increase in supine diastolic blood pressure (SDBP) ≥105 mm Hg, compared to 0.9% of patients in the placebo groups.
+Similarly, 1% of patients in the Effexor XR treated groups experienced a ≥20 mm Hg increase in supine systolic blood pressure (SSBP) with blood pressure ≥180 mm Hg, compared to 0.3% of patients in the placebo groups [see Adverse Reactions (6.1)].
+Treatment with Effexor XR was associated with sustained hypertension defined as SDBP ≥90 mm Hg and ≥10 mm Hg above baseline for three consecutive on-therapy visits [see Adverse Reactions (6.1)].
 An insufficient number of patients received mean doses of Effexor XR over 300 mg per day in clinical studies to fully evaluate the incidence of sustained increases in blood pressure at these higher doses.

-The pupillary dilation that occurs following use of many antidepressant drugs including Effexor XR may trigger an angle closure attack in a patient with anatomically narrow angles who does not have a patent iridectomy.
+The pupillary dilation that occurs following use of many antidepressant drugs including Effexor XR may trigger an angle-closure attack in a patient with anatomically narrow angles who does not have a patent iridectomy.
 Avoid use of antidepressants, including Effexor XR, in patients with untreated anatomically narrow angles.

 Discontinuation symptoms have been systematically evaluated in patients taking venlafaxine, including prospective analyses of clinical studies in GAD and retrospective surveys of studies in MDD and SAD.
 Abrupt discontinuation or dose reduction of venlafaxine at various doses has been found to be associated with the appearance of new symptoms, the frequency of which increased with increased dose level and with longer duration of treatment.
 Reported symptoms include agitation, anorexia, anxiety, confusion, impaired coordination and balance, diarrhea, dizziness, dry mouth, dysphoric mood, fasciculation, fatigue, flu-like symptoms, headaches, hypomania, insomnia, nausea, nervousness, nightmares, sensory disturbances (including shock-like electrical sensations), somnolence, sweating, tremor, vertigo, and vomiting.

-During marketing of Effexor XR, other SNRIs, and SSRIs, there have been spontaneous reports of adverse events occurring upon discontinuation of these drugs, particularly when abrupt, including the following: dysphoric mood, irritability, agitation, dizziness, sensory disturbances (e.g., paresthesia, such as electric shock sensations), anxiety, confusion, headache, lethargy, emotional lability, insomnia, hypomania, tinnitus, and seizures.
-While these events are generally self-limiting, there have been reports of serious discontinuation symptoms.
+During marketing of Effexor XR, other SNRIs, and SSRIs, there have been reports of adverse events occurring upon discontinuation of these drugs, particularly when abrupt, including the following: irritability, lethargy, emotional lability, tinnitus, and seizures.

 Patients should be monitored for these symptoms when discontinuing treatment with Effexor XR.
-A gradual reduction in the dose, rather than abrupt cessation, is recommended whenever possible.
+A gradual reduction in the dose, rather than abrupt cessation, is recommended.
 If intolerable symptoms occur following a decrease in the dose or upon discontinuation of treatment, then resuming the previously prescribed dose may be considered.
-Subsequently, the physician may continue decreasing the dose, but at a more gradual rate.
-In some patients, discontinuation may need to occur over a period of several months [see Dosage and Administration (2.8)].
+Subsequently, the healthcare provider may continue decreasing the dose, but at a more gradual rate.
+In some patients, discontinuation may need to occur over a period of several months [see Dosage and Administration (2.10)].

-Hyponatremia can occur as a result of treatment with SSRIs and SNRIs, including Effexor XR.
+Hyponatremia can occur as a result of treatment with SNRIs, including Effexor XR.
 In many cases, the hyponatremia appears to be the result of the Syndrome of Inappropriate Antidiuretic Hormone (SIADH) secretion.
 Cases with serum sodium lower than 110 mmol/L have been reported.
 Elderly patients may be at greater risk of developing hyponatremia with SNRIs.
 Also, patients taking diuretics, or those who are otherwise volume-depleted, may be at greater risk [see Use in Specific Populations (8.5) and Clinical Pharmacology (12.3)].
 Consider discontinuation of Effexor XR in patients with symptomatic hyponatremia, and institute appropriate medical intervention.